 Step 3: Take stock of policies

-All those policies you put in place to drive your legal compliance need to be adhered to and need to remain up to date.
+All legal compliance policies that you put in place need to be closely adhered to and remain up to date.
 While evaluating legal compliance, check that your policies are still fit for purpose.
 Have there been changes in the business or in the industry that need to be reflected in any updated policies?
 Are your people aware of and working within the policies?
-An annual review is essential to the steps for evaluating legal compliance, but more regular spot checks are a good idea, too.
+These are important questions to frequently ask; an annual review is essential to successfully evaluating legal compliance, supported by regular spot checks.

 Step 4: Check your records

-When asking what the steps are for evaluating legal compliance, all will hinge on the quality of records you keep.
-Ensure all record keeping within the organization and across all entities is strong, that your compliance teams know what to keep a record of, and that it’s stored safely in an easy-to-access central repository.
-Entity management is important, yes, but aim higher: Aim for entity governance, where compliance teams have enough strategic oversight of the corporate structure to be able to forecast the downstream effects of changes to regulations and laws.
+Entity management is important, but also aim for entity governance, where compliance teams have enough strategic oversight of the corporate structure to be able to forecast the downstream effects of changes to regulations and laws.
 Strong entity governance is driven by evaluating legal compliance regularly.

 Step 5: It’s not just about laws

-Legal compliance is important, of course—no one wants to see directors fined, after all—but it’s just as important to consider the nonlegal requirements when evaluating your organization’s compliance.
+It’s essential to also consider non-legal requirements when evaluating your organization’s compliance.
 Has the company signed up to any industry codes of practice?
 Are operations following all ethical guidelines?
-Do you remain compliant to the requirements of any licensing, funding or tenancy agreements?
-Cast your net wider when taking the steps to evaluate legal compliance and make sure you’re getting the full picture of your company’s compliance health.
+Do you remain compliant with the requirements of any licensing, funding or tenancy agreements?
+Cast your net wider when taking the steps to evaluate legal compliance and make sure that you’re getting the full picture of your company’s compliance health.

 Step 6: Remember your employees

-You can set up as many policies and processes as you like, but without communicating requirements to everyone in the organization, you’re unlikely to be compliant.
-Ensure all employees, from the board down to the shop floor, know and understand their responsibilities when it comes to compliance.
-This will likely involve organizing training and education programs, as well as scheduling regular checkups and pop quizzes to make sure everyone is toeing the line.
+Compliance policies and processes will fail without clearly communicating these requirements to everyone in the organization.
+Ensure all employees, from Board level downwards, know and understand their responsibilities when it comes to compliance: organize training and education programs, and schedule regular check-ups, to make sure everyone is fully on board.

 Step 7: Schedule regular compliance checks

-One of the steps for evaluating legal compliance that can be easily missed is to schedule regular checks throughout the organization—not just to make sure your employees are following process, but also to make sure any automated filings are happening as they should, that there’s no new deadlines or regulations you need to know about, and that your processes are fit for purpose.
-Ensure you have ready access to real-time data on your entities to get the bigger picture, and be prepared to iron out any kinks in the process you discover in these checkups.
+An easily missed step for evaluating legal compliance is the scheduling of regular checks throughout the organization.
+This goes beyond your employees to also making sure any automated filings are happening as they should, that there are no new deadlines or regulations you need to know about, and that your processes remain current and correct.
+Make sure you have ready access to real-time data on your entities to get the bigger picture, and be prepared to make necessary changes as a result of the check-up process.